Landlord Tenant Disputes FAQs

 - Make hard copies and notes of all correspondence regarding any problems with the property or the tenancy.

 The United States Department of Housing and Urban Development (HUD) maintains a list that has information regarding the landlord-tenant laws of each state.
 These state laws are always important to know whether you are a landlord or a tenant.
-For example, depending on the state, a landlord may be required to receive written notice of a defect in the property before he or she is obligated to repair it.
+For example, depending on the state and extent of a defect, a landlord may be required to receive written notice of a defect in the property before he or she is obligated to repair it.

 It is unfortunate that not all landlord-tenant disputes can be settled by a simple conversation between both parties to the lease.
 However, when communication breaks down, there are still steps that can be taken before lawyers are hired and court proceedings start.

 For example, an independent, third-party mediator can be hired to help form an agreement between the property owner and the renter.
-Although the mediator is often mistaken for a judge, the mediator does not have any authority to bind either party to an agreement and is simply there to facilitate communication between the landlord and the tenant.
+Although the mediator is often mistaken for a judge, the mediator does not have any authority to bind either party to an agreement (unless a binding mediation agreement is signed) and is simply there to facilitate communication between the landlord and the tenant.
 Mediation services are often available for little to no cost through various programs.

 Mediation services are often rendered through both private companies as well as state and local bar associations.
 You can find more information regarding the mediation services in your area by contacting the bar association closest to you or the city manager's office and asking about services for mediating landlord-tenant disputes.